MaanyaUpadhyaya/The-Weather-App/README.md

 1. Clone the repository or download the code into your system.
 2. Makesure all the 3 files are in the same folder and run the index.html.
-3. your project is ready
+3. Your project is ready

 ## Happy Coding